askformeal/xcpp/README.md

 English | [简体中文](README_EN.md)

-Xgcc is a tool to run C++ source code more efficiently.
+xgcc is a tool to run C++ source code more efficiently.
 ![Logo](https://github.com/askformeal/xgcc/assets/109349321/d6db2458-8334-41cd-9ed8-10e3675ee7d8)

 ## Requirements

-This software only works on Windows System.
+This software only works on Windows systems.
 I might create a Linux Version later.

 xgcc is NOT a compiler, you'll have to install GNU compiler yourself.
 Open CMD and enter `g++ --version` to check if you already have it.

-If you want to compile the source code of v1.0.0 or v1.1.0 yourself, make you sure you can use the `bits/stdc++.h` header file.
+If you want to compile the source code of v1.0.0 or v1.1.0 yourself, make sure you can use the `bits/stdc++.h` header file.

 ---